itsrj20/Rj-gdrive-bot/README.md

 # Read:
-- Don't Deploy to Heroku without forking my Repo ⚠️
+- it's just for me, you can use it, tho. ⚠️

 ## Credits:
-- First of all, full credit goes to [Shivam Jha aka lzzy12](https://github.com/lzzy12) He build up this bot from scratch.
+- Credit goes to [lzzy12](https://github.com/lzzy12).
+He build it up.
 - Modified by [@itsrj20](https://github.com/itsrj20).
 ```
 1. Added Inline Buttons